huangxiyao/casci/jenkins-docker/ReadMe.md

 ## The Jenkins CAS image

 The Jenkins CAS images builds on the Jenkins CD image.
-The image installs CAS-specific Jenkins & job configuration and establishes the framework for a secured Jenkins implementation.
+The image installs CAS-specific Jenkins & job configuration and establishes the framework for a secured Jenkins instance.
 It enables the Jenkins HTTPS port & disables the HTTP port.
 SSH, SSL and Maven security settings must be provided by a volume mapped to `/home/jenkins`.
 The image also defines data volume mount points.

-## The Jenkins Data Dockerfile
+## The Jenkins Data image

 For security reasons the Jenkins Data project contains only a Dockerfile.
-The Dockerfile builds an image that is used to create a data volume container whose volumes are mounted by a Jenkins container.
+The Dockerfile builds an image that is used to create a data volume container whose volumes are mounted by a container running the Jenkins CD image.

-In order to create an image, add the following files to the directory containing the Dockerfile:
+In order to create an image, build the following directory structure in the directory containing the Dockerfile:

+    + bin
+    - company.properties
+    + home
+    + jenkins
+    | + m2
+    | | - settings.xml
+    | + pki
+    | | - authority.pem
+    | | - server.pem
+    | + ssh
+    | | - casfw-dev
+    | | - casfw-dev.pub

-* The `bin` and `home` directories of the `cas-jenkins` backup Git repository
+* The `bin` and `home` directories of the `cas-jenkins` Git repository
+* `company.properties`: company-specific configuration settings
-* `jenkins/m2/settings.xml`: the Maven settings configuration.
+* `settings.xml`: the Maven settings configuration.
 The file should reference the repository with `<localRepository>${env.JENKINS_MAVEN_REPOSITORY}</localRepository>`.
-* `jenkins/pki/authority.pem`: the company CA certificate
+* `authority.pem`: the company CA certificate
-* `jenkins/pki/server.pem`: the server certificate created by the above CA
+* `server.pem`: the server certificate created by the above CA
-* `ssh/casfw-dev`: the `casfw` user's private key
+* `casfw-dev`: the `casfw` user's private key
-* `ssh/casfw-dev.pub`: the `casfw` user's public key
+* `casfw-dev.pub`: the `casfw` user's public key

-Build the image (update the tag of the image as required).
+Build the image.

 	docker build --tag casci/jenkins-data-hpq:latest .

-Create the container (update the name of the image & tag as required).
+Create the container.

 	docker create --name hpq-data casci/jenkins-data-hpq